mengmeiye/mengmeiye.github.io/_pages/awards.md

 - <b>Acceptance and Travel Grant</b> for Women and Underrepresented Groups, GREPSEC III Workshop, April 2017.

 - `Best Paper Award` in the “Test, Verification, and Security” Track, 34th IEEE International Conference on Computer Design (ICCD), October 2016.

-- <b>Dean’s List</b> for the College of Arts and Sciences, University of Nebraska – Lincoln, Fall 2015.

-- <b>Academic Scholarship</b>, University of Nebraska – Lincoln, August 2014 – August 2016.